 - List every single medicational, health, and dietary supplement you're using

 You should expect the surgeon to check your sunken chest in your first meetup at the clinic.
 At first, you will probably feel uncomfortable.
 This is perfectly normal.

 Showing the abnormal chest to a newly met person is pretty challenging.
 However, you must show it with confidence, knowing that those are the last days your chest looks hollow.

 The surgeon will take a couple of photos and measurements of your chest.
 Don't worry.
 The pictures will remain private because that is protected by law.

 After that, the plastic surgeon will discuss possible risks and complications during the procedure.
 If you're okay with that, you can prepare for the surgery in two weeks.

 The price for a pectus excavatum implant continually changes.
 However, statistics from the American Society of Plastic Surgeons say that pectoral implants start at about $3,800.
 This is considerably less than a standard Nuss procedure, costing about $40,000.

 5 Types of Plastic Surgery for Pectus Excavatum

-From a surgeon's perspective, the silicone implants will make the inherited protruding ribs a lot less noticeable.
+From a surgeon's perspective, silicone implants make the inherited protruding ribs much less noticeable.

 5 Most Common Silicone Implants Problems